EDI (equity, diversity and inclusion): An adventurer’s perspective

 There’s a concept here that bears mentioning, that of a “Group template”.
 It determines how your characters will work together as a team without descending into chaos and argument – essentially the company values.
 A good, cohesive party is built from people who conform to that template, whilst also bringing a variety of skills to the table.
 The most common thing I hear at my gaming tables during this process is “What’s everyone else playing?”

-This question forms the crux of the Adventurer’s Perspective.
+This question forms the crux of the adventurer’s perspective.
 This simple question arises from two main aims:

 • The desire not to step on anyone’s toes and detract from their individual contribution